ngwenjeursular/printf/README.md

 # 0x11 C Printf project
 ## This is a Group project by two people

+We are trying to replicate the standard printf function without using the stdio.h file

 **This code follows the betty documentation style**

 ## the code here will be compiled like this: